davidtkeane/gmail-multi-cli/extra-bonus/how_to_use.md

+# Instructions for using this script in the terminal.

 **Making the Script Executable and Adding it to the PATH**

 Here's how to make your script easily runnable from the terminal: